utsahai/Ut_portfolio/README.md

 ## Built with

 Plain HTML, CSS, and vanilla JavaScript.
-Type is set in Inter and IBM Plex Mono, loaded from Google Fonts.
+Type is set in Inter and IBM Plex Mono, loaded from Google Fonts

 ## Deployment

-Hosted free on GitHub Pages, served straight from `main`.
+Hosted free on GitHub Pages, served straight from `main`